Skip to Content

 If an item is in your regular rotation, buy the best you can afford.

 For me, I’ll spend on sneakers, certain shoes, a good coat, knits (like cashmere and wool), and a quality bag or two.
-I’ll also spend on undergarments because, I find, they fit better and last longer.
+I’ll also spend on undergarments because, I find, they fit better and last longer and, jeans, I live in jeans.

 Fit Needs